HamStudy/examtools-docs/content/docs/cve/cveVEList.md

 type: book  # Do not modify.
 ---

-## Add a VE to an Exam Session:
+## Add a Volunteer Examiner (VE) to an Exam Session:

-You must be a owner or co-owner to add VEs to the session.
+You must be a co-owner to add VEs to a session.
 Add VEs to the manifest at any time until the exam is finalized.

 * Login to **[ExamTools](https://exam.tools)** by clicking on [SIGN IN] under **Assist with or Manage Exams**.

 * In the second window **Log in as a Volunteer Examiner**, enter your **Username or email** and **Password**.
+Click the box next to *I accept the Privacy Policy...* and then [LOG IN].

 * **ExamTools (ET)** should open in the **[Session List](https://exam.tools/ve/sessions)**.

-To add a VE to an exam session, select an existing session from the **Session List**.
+To add a VE to an exam session, select a session from the **Session List**.

 By default, the Applicant tab is active.
 Click on the Volunteer Examiner tab to the left of the active tab.
 At the top of the VE page, located and click the button **+ ADD VES**.

+> **Required on a New Session Listing:**  If you see "You are not part of this session" on a gold alert ribbon when you first access the session listing, make sure to click the **JOIN** button from the Applicant Tab.
+Next, click on the Volunteer Examiner tab.
+If fail to join the session, you will see that the session has 0 VEs and a blue box with "No Volunteer Examiners have been added to the session".
+Return back to the gold ribbon on the Applicant Tab and click the **JOIN** button.
+Then, click on the Volunteer Examiner tab.
+You must then change your permissions to co-owner in order to add the rest of your team.

 The **Add Volunteer Examiners** window should popup with a field in the upper right corner **VE call sign (enter to add)**.